Mike Milbury: New York Islanders

 Milbury was hired as the Islanders' coach in 1995 and within three months became the general manager as well, but he turned the coaching duties over to Rick Bowness in January 1997.
 During several of the years that Milbury served as Islanders GM, the team's ownership mandated that he operate the team on an austere budget.
 In 1999, he was forced to trade star scorer Žigmund Pálffy because team owners no longer wanted to pay his multimillion-dollar contract.

+Following the 1995-96 and the 1996-97 NHL seasons, he served as the general manager of Team USA at the World Championships.
+His 1995-96 team won the Bronze medal, marking the first time in 34 years that the U.S. had earned a medal at the Worlds.

 However, Milbury has also been criticized for the many seemingly poor decisions he made in which payroll or orders from upper management were not factors.
 Many young players and prospects that Milbury traded away went on to have distinguished careers, often eclipsing those of the players he received in return.
 He traded away defensemen Zdeno Chara, Wade Redden, Bryan Berard, Eric Brewer, Darius Kasparaitis, and Bryan McCabe; goaltenders Roberto Luongo and Tommy Salo; as well as forwards Olli Jokinen, Todd Bertuzzi, Tim Connolly, Jean-Pierre Dumont, and Raffi Torres.
 Milbury has also come under fire for his poor draft-day decisions such as choosing Rick DiPietro first overall in 2000 over Dany Heatley and Marian Gaborik, as well as his decision to include the 2001 second overall draft pick (Jason Spezza) as part of the Alexei Yashin trade.

 In June 2006, Milbury stepped down as Islanders GM to accept a position as senior vice president of Charles Wang's sports holdings.
 In an appearance on Mike and the Mad Dog, Wang did not challenge the hosts' suggestion that he had fired Milbury.
 In May 2007, Milbury resigned his position with Wang, saying that he missed making hockey-related decisions and would be open to a hockey operations job in another organization.

 Television work

 American networks NESN, NBC and Versus, plus Canada's TSN, hired Milbury as a studio analyst for the 2007–08 season.
-He also served as the studio analyst for the Boston Bruins, and for the past two years, he has participated in the broadcast of the Winter Classic.
+He also served as the studio analyst and color commentator for games involving the Boston Bruins, and for the past two years, he has participated in the broadcast of the Winter Classic.
 In July 2008, Milbury signed a two-year contract with the Canadian Broadcasting Corporation's Hockey Night in Canada.
-He also served as color commentator for “NHL on NBC” telecasts involving the Boston Bruins with Kenny Albert and Emmy Award-winning "Inside-the-Glass" reporter Pierre McGuire.

-In 2009, Milbury twice stated that "a ban on fighting would lead to the pansification" of the NHL, and in so doing upset Egale Canada, a gay rights group.
+In 2009, Milbury opined that a ban on fighting in ice hockey would lead to the "pansification" of the NHL.